pingcap/docs/tidb-cloud/migrate-from-amazon-s3-or-gcs.md

     1. Sign in to the AWS Management Console and open the Amazon S3 console at <https://console.aws.amazon.com/s3/>.
     2. In the **Buckets** list, choose the name of your bucket with the source data, click **Copy ARN** to get your S3 bucket ARN (for example, `arn:aws:s3:::tidb-cloud-test`), and then take a note of the bucket ARN for later use.
-    3. Open the IAM console at <https://console.aws.amazon.com/iam/>, and then click **Policies** in the navigation pane one the left.
+    3. Open the IAM console at <https://console.aws.amazon.com/iam/>, and then click **Policies** in the navigation pane on the left.
     4. Click **Create Policy**, and then click the **JSON** tab.
     5. Copy the following access policy template and paste it into the policy text field.